single-spa/import-map-overrides/docs/configuration.md

 | [SystemJS](https://github.com/systemjs/systemjs)                 | `systemjs-importmap`  |
 | [es-module-shims](https://github.com/guybedford/es-module-shims) | `importmap-shim`      |

-**Notes:**

-1. Native import maps are only supported in Chrome@>=76 under the _Experimental Web Platform Features_ flag.
-Only one import map (including the import-map-overrides map) can be on a web page at a time when using native import maps. ([Details](https://github.com/WICG/import-maps/issues/199)).

 ### use-injector

 The `use-injector` attribute instructs import-map-overrides to skip inserting an import-map into the DOM, instead expecting the [import-map-injector](https://github.com/single-spa/import-map-injector) project to do so.
 This is necessary since browsers do not support multiple import maps on the same page.